-Starting from one end to another this beautiful coast-hugging road will take you from San Francisco Bay down to San Diego.
-You will never see a blue as vivid as the Pacific Coast.
-As you wind down from San Francisco you will pass through Big Sur, Santa Barbara, Malibu, Los Angeles and Orange County before ending up in San Diego.
-You can camp at sites along the way, chill at the golden beaches, ride the ocean swell, and eat at the vibrant towns along the way.
-Hire a convertible, throw on some Beach Boys and make sure to take a camera.
+From one end to the other, this beautiful, coast-hugging road will take you from San Francisco Bay down to San Diego.
+You’ll never see as vivid a blue as you will from the Pacific Coast.
+As you wind down from San Francisco, you’ll pass through Big Sur, Santa Barbara, Malibu, Los Angeles, and Orange County, before ending up in San Diego.
+You can camp at sites along the way, hang out at the golden beaches, ride the ocean swell, and grab a bite to eat in the vibrant towns along the way.
+Hire a convertible, throw on some Beach Boys, and make sure to take your camera.

 3. Capture the Northern Lights

-The Northern Lights can be seen from many locations, but the further north you go the better the lights will be.
-More formally known as the aurora borealis these mysterious rays of light create an almost lava lamp like spectacle in the sky.
-It is the result of fast moving highly charged electrical particles created by the sun.
-It's fair to say the Northern Lights will dazzle you so make sure it's on your bucket list.
+The Northern Lights can be seen from many locations, but the further north you go, the brighter the lights will be.
+More formally known as the aurora borealis, these mysterious rays of light create an almost lava lamp-like spectacle in the sky.
+It’s the result of fast-moving, highly-charged electrical particles created by the sun.
+It's fair to say the Northern Lights will dazzle you, so make sure it's on your bucket list.

-An inter-rail pass can ultimately tick off a handful of European countries in one trip.
-It gives you the opportunity to delve deep into different European cultures, visit historic cities and towns, discover some of the world's best landscapes, gateways and trails.
-Whether it's two weeks, one month or longer, it's the ultimate summer trip for the first time gap year backpacker.
+An inter-rail pass is the ultimate way to tick off most European countries in one trip.
+It gives you the opportunity to visit historic cities and towns, dive deep into different European cultures, and discover some of the world's best landscapes, gateways and trails.
+Whether it's two weeks, one month or longer, it's the ultimate summer trip for the first-time gap year backpacker.

 5. Discover Petra, Jordan

-No Bucket List is complete without a trip to the Taj Mahal.
-The Taj Mahal was commissioned in the 17th century by the Mughal emperor Shah Jahan.
-It’s now a world heritage site that is one of the most famed pieces of architecture in the world.
-It’s arguably the most easily recognizable symbol of India built around Indian, Persian and Islamic influences, the mausoleum took over 20 years to build.
-Around 3 million people visit this spectacular landmark everyday.
+No travel bucket list is complete without a trip to the Taj Mahal.
+Located in Agra, India, it was commissioned in the 17th century by the Mughal emperor Shah Jahan.
+It’s now a world heritage site, and one of the most famed pieces of architecture in the world.
+It’s arguably the most easily recognizable symbol of India.
+Inspired by Indian, Persian, and Islamic influences, the mausoleum took over 20 years to build.
+Around 3 million people visit this spectacular landmark every day.

 7. Explore Angkor Thom

-Angkor Thom, located in Cambodia Asia, was the last city of the 12th century Khmer Empire.
-A city that represents one of humankind's most astonishing and enduring feats of architectural achievement.
-Most of the city has disappeared but these beautiful remains are one for the bucket list.
+Angkor Thom, located in Cambodia, was the last remaining city of the 12th century Khmer Empire.
+It represents one of humankind's most astonishing and enduring feats of architectural achievement.
+Most of the city has now disappeared, but these beautiful remains are definitely one for the bucket list.

 Lake Louise is located in Banff National Park in Canada.
-The Park itself holds some of the best ski resorts, hiking trails and lakes in the world, but none of them are quite as famous as Lake Louise.
-Often described as 'The Diamond in the Wilderness'.
-It's surrounded by glaciers and waterfalls.
+The park itself is home to some of the best ski resorts, hiking trails, and lakes in the world - but none of them are quite as famous as Lake Louise.
+Often described as 'The Diamond in the Wilderness', it's surrounded by glaciers and waterfalls.
 Bring an extra battery for your camera - this is definitely one for your bucket list.

-No travel list is complete without having The Grand Canyon on it.
-This rugged, beautiful natural formation of red rock stretches as far as the eye can see in almost every direction.
-The Grand Canyon National Park is more than just a pretty sunset though, you can go hiking, camping, spot rare wildlife, and even catch a helicopter ride to the bottom for some casual white water rafting at the Colorado River. #BucketListGoals
+No travel list is complete without The Grand Canyon This ruggedly beautiful formation of red rock stretches as far as the eye can see, in almost every direction.
+The canyon is more than just a pretty sunset spot - you can go hiking, camping, spot rare wildlife, and even catch a helicopter ride to the bottom for some casual white water rafting on the Colorado River. #BucketListGoals

-10. Stand Before The Great Pyramid Of Giza
+10. Stand Before the Great Pyramids of Giza

-Ancient Egypt is one of the most fascinating and studied cultures of all time.
-A civilization that left us a legacy with The Great Pyramid of Giza.
-It is the oldest and most intact of the 7 Ancient Wonders of the World and a symbol of the great Egyptian architecture.
+Ancient Egypt is one of the most fascinating, often-studied cultures of all time.
+This ancient civilization left a gigantic footprint behind, in the form of the Great Pyramid of Giza.
+It is the oldest and most intact of the 7 Ancient Wonders of the World, and a symbol of the great Egyptian architecture.
 The pyramid took over 20 years to build, using techniques that scientists estimate took centuries to develop.
 To stand in its presence is awe-inspiring.

-For many travelers to Peru, a visit to the lost Incan city of Machu Picchu is the whole purpose of their trip.
+The most popular tourist destination for travelers to Peru, this lost Incan city of Machu Picchu is a sight to behold.
 With its awe-inspiring location, it is the best-known and most spectacular archaeological site on the continent.
-Apart from a few indigenous Quenchuas, nobody knew of Machu Picchu's existence until American Historian Hiram Bingham stumbled upon it in 1911.
+Apart from a few indigenous Quenchuas, nobody knew of Machu Picchu's existence until American historian Hiram Bingham stumbled upon it in 1911.

-"We'll always have Paris" France's capital is one of the most historic and beautiful European cities.
-It’s famous for everything from the language, to the food, the art, the culture, everything about Paris will leave you wanting more.
-From its quirky cafe's to its scenic landmarks Paris will find a place in your heart.
+France's capital is one of the most historic and beautiful European cities.
+It’s famous for everything from the language, to the food, the art, and the culture.
+Everything about Paris will leave you wanting more.
+From its quirky cafes to its scenic landmarks, Paris will find a place in your heart.

 A trip to the Isle of Skye will give you landscapes and views to rival anywhere in the world.
-From its pure sandy shores to the picture perfect waterfalls it's an island full of hidden treasures.
+From its pure sandy shores, to the picture-perfect waterfalls, it's an island full of hidden treasures.
 This Scottish destination is somewhat remote, but it’s well worth the effort to check off of your travel bucket list.

 14. Get Lost in Venice

 Stunning architecture.
 Mysterious passageways.
 And of course, the canals.
-Venice is one of the most alluring cities in the world- the type of place where, as a visitor, you'll welcoming getting lost.
+Venice is one of the most alluring cities in the world- the type of place where, as a visitor, you'll welcome getting lost.f

 15. Go on an African Safari

 An African safari is surely high on the dream list of any wildlife enthusiast, intrepid traveller or adventure seeker.
-Safaris in Africa are unforgettable – and no two will ever be the same.
+Safaris in Africa are unforgettable – and quite unlike any other experience.

 16. Walk the Great Wall of China

 The Great Wall of China is one of the true wonders of the world.
-Good luck walking all of it in one go - it winds up and down across deserts, grasslands, mountains, and rivers for around 13,170 miles. (so maybe don't walk all of it!)
-It's over 2000 years old and a famed tourist spot for its architectural grandeur and historical significance.
+Good luck walking all of it in one go - it winds up and down across deserts, grasslands, mountains, and rivers for around 13,170 miles.
+It's over 2000 years old, and a famed tourist spot for its architectural grandeur and historical significance.

-Many believe this lowland jungle (Thailand's rainiest spot) is over 160 million years old, one of the world's oldest rainforests.
+This lowland jungle is Thailand's rainiest spot, and, at over 160 million years old, one of the world's oldest rainforests.
 Dramatic limestone formations and waterfalls cascade through juicy thickets drenched with rain and morning dew.
-Whether it's riding in the back of an open Tuk-Tuk, or racing across the waves in a longtail boat, a journey through Thailands islands always feels like a real adventure.
-Thailands beauty has no ends.
+Whether it's riding in the back of an open Tuk-Tuk, or racing across the waves in a longtail boat, a journey through the Thai islands always feels like a real adventure.
+Thailand’s beauty has no ends.

 19. Visit Rome

-They say all roads lead to Rome and it's easy to see why a city steeped in history and culture, that paved the way for many cultures of today.
-From the architecture of the ancient Colosseum, to Michaelangelo’s frescoes in nearby Vatican City you are surrounded by beauty in Rome.
+They say all roads lead to Rome, and it's easy to see why.
+It’s a city steeped in history and culture, that paved the way for many cultures of today.
+From the architecture of the ancient Colosseum, to Michaelangelo’s frescoes in nearby Vatican City, you are surrounded by history and beauty in Rome.

 20. Visit Santorini

-Being recognized as Natural Wonder of the World by UNESCO, Halong Bay is one of the most beautiful destinations in Vietnam for travelers who love discovering nature.
-One of the best way to explore this wonder of the world is a cruise trip through rock islands, caves and spectacular beaches.
+Recognized as a Natural Wonder of the World by UNESCO, Halong Bay is one of the most beautiful destinations in Vietnam for travelers who love discovering nature.
+One of the best ways to explore this wonder of the world is on a cruise trip through the rock islands, caves, and spectacular beaches.

 22. Hike to the Wulingyuan Scenic Area

-Bagan (or Pagan) is an ancient city that was the capital of the first Burmese Empire.
+Bagan (also known as Pagan) is an ancient city that was once the capital of the first Burmese Empire.
 Bagan serves as home to temples and buildings built from the 11th century to the 13th century.
-There are more than 2000 pagodas and temples to be found that were built by ancient kings.
+There are more than 2000 pagodas and temples that were built by ancient kings.